Adamjakobsen/FYS4150/Project5/README.md

  ```
 where "problem" can be `P7_1`, `P7_2`, `P8`, `P9_single`, `P9_double` or `P9_triple`.

-or simply produce all the data at one:
+or simply produce all the data at once:

  ```
  make run_all